 7 Best eCommerce Software Solutions

-As we already said, there is no lack of eCommerce software options, including B2B eCommerce software, multi-channel software and so on.
-Literally, whatever kind of eComm software you need, you can find.
+As we already said, there is no lack of eCommerce software options, including software for B2B eCommerce, multi-channel software and so on.
+Literally, whatever kind of software you need, you can find.

-Still, not all eCommerce software is created equal and these few software products stand above all their competitors in terms of what they offer and the satisfaction they provide for their users.
+Still, not all of this kind of software is created equal and these few software products stand above all their competitors in terms of what they offer and the satisfaction they provide for their users.